ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The registration officer can then view the documents uploaded during pre-registration
 1. If no matching PRID exists in local system and server, the system displays an error message.

-#### B. Scanning a Pre-registration QR code [**[↑]**](#table-of-content)
-1. While starting a new registration, the registration client allows scanning a QR code to populate the pre-registration ID on screen.
-1. A bar code scanner must be connected to the client machine in order to read the pre-registration QR code and pass on the pre-registration ID to the client.
-1. System then populates the rest of the pre-registration data from the locally stored pre-registration details and checking for updates on the server
-1. User proceeds with registration
-#### C. Registration client allows downloading of pre-registration data in real time or manually for a specific PRID
+#### B. Registration client allows downloading of pre-registration data in real time or manually for a specific PRID
 **Real time downloads of Pre-registration data**

 1. When a registration officer starts a new registration by entering a pre-registration ID and opts to fetch pre-registration data, the system checks if the pre-registration ID entered has a match in the local system